ANovokmet/AN-Pokedex/README.md

 # AnPokedex

-This is my solution to the Infinum Javascript Task - "Pokémon Encyclopedia".
+This is my solution to the Javascript Task - "Pokémon Encyclopedia".
-This project was built using Angular.
+This project was built using Angular, using `@angular/cli` 7.0.4.

 ## Run